Photo Credits- Arian Zwegers

 Photo Credit- Shankara Subra Datta

 Also known as the Venice of the East, Alleppey is full of waterways and .
 It is common to see boat races being held here often.
-Tourists from all over the world come here to enjoy backwater vacations.
+Tourists from all over the world come to enjoy backwater vacations in Kerala.
 The Alleppey Beach is one of the many attractions here.
 This place is a well-known picnic spot.

 The locals here visit this place for a one-day vacation.
 The highlight of the beach is the pier which extends into the sea.
 It is believed that the pier is a century old.
 A park named Vijaya Beach Park is located here.
 Plenty of entertainment options are available in the beach park.